schtibe/rmux/README.md

 * Copy or link your ~/.vimrc contents to ~/.rmux-\<id\>/vimrc
 * Copy or link your ~/.vim directory to ~/.rmux-\<id\>/vim

+Optional:

+* Create ~/.rmux-\<id\>/bashpre if you need to execute something the bash is set up.
+It will be source in init.

 ### SSH settings ###

 You are free to use another ControlPath or even not use ControlMaster.
 But it is